-- (1) A person may apply to the chief executive for the grant of an accreditation as a rider trainer. - (2) The chief executive may grant the accreditation only if the applicant- - (a) is an accredited driver trainer who is accredited to give driver training for a class R motorbike; and - (b) satisfies the chief executive the applicant is competent to give Q-Ride training by having successfully completed a certificate IV in assessment and workplace training issued by a registered training organisation. - (3) Despite subsection (2)(b), the chief executive may be satisfied the applicant is competent to give Q-Ride training if the applicant has other qualifications in training and assessment the chief executive is satisfied are at least equivalent to a qualification mentioned in subsection (2)(b). - (4) Without limiting subsection (2) or (3), the chief executive may refuse to grant the accreditation if- - (a) the applicant has been- - (i) convicted of a disqualifying offence; or - (ii) charged with a disqualifying offence and the charge has not been finally disposed of; or - (iii) convicted of an offence against the Act, or a corresponding law, within 5 years immediately before the application is made; or - (b) the applicant holds, or has held, accreditation that has been suspended or cancelled; or - (c) the chief executive is satisfied public safety is likely to be endangered if the application is approved; or - (d) the chief executive considers it necessary in the public interest.
+- (1) A person may apply to the chief executive for the grant of an accreditation as a rider trainer. - (2) The chief executive may grant the accreditation only if the applicant- - (a) is an accredited driver trainer who is accredited to give driver training for a class R motorbike; and - (b) satisfies the chief executive the applicant is competent to give Q-Ride training by having successfully completed a certificate IV in assessment and workplace training issued by a registered training organisation. - (3) Despite subsection (2)(b), the chief executive may be satisfied the applicant is competent to give Q-Ride training if the applicant has other qualifications in training and assessment the chief executive is satisfied are at least equivalent to a qualification mentioned in subsection (2)(b). - (4) Without limiting subsection (2) or (3), the chief executive may refuse to grant the accreditation if- - (a) the applicant has been- - (i) convicted of a disqualifying offence; or - (ii) charged with a disqualifying offence and the charge has not been finally disposed of; or - (iii) convicted of an offence, within 5 years immediately before the application was made, against- - (A) the Act or a corresponding law; or - (B) the Heavy Vehicle National Law or a law of another State that corresponds to a provision of the Heavy Vehicle National Law; or

+- (b) the applicant holds, or has held, accreditation that has been suspended or cancelled; or - (c) the chief executive is satisfied public safety is likely to be endangered if the application is approved; or - (d) the chief executive considers it necessary in the public interest.